invertase/react-native-firebase-docs/docs/messaging/topics.md

 FCM delivers topic messages in the same way as other downstream messages.

-To receive messages, make use of the `onMessageReceived` method described in [Receiving Messages](version /messaging/receiving-messages).
+To receive messages, make use of the `onMessage` method described in [Receiving Messages](version /messaging/receiving-messages).